HDMI Cable Buying Guide

 The new HDMI 2.1 specification, a major upgrade to HDMI 2.0, includes an increase in bandwidth capability to 48 Gbps to support resolutions up to 10K and 8K@60fps, as well as 4K HD@120fps, and Dynamic HDR.
 The specification was released in November 2017; however, the first compatible devices and cables are just now becoming available.
 The new Ultra High Speed HDMI® Cable Certification Program is mandatory to ensure quality cables that support 4K and 8K video, HDR, VRR, eARC and all the other HDMI 2.1 features reach the market.
 As with the Premium Certification, certified cables will be required to display the Ultra High Speed HDMI Certification Label on the packaging.

 To learn more about the official HDMI® cable certification programs visit HDMI.org.

 At Austere, we exclusively use the HDMI Cable Certification Programs and prioritize providing our customers with products designed with today’s most advanced specifications.
 Our III Series and V Series 4K HDMI cables are Premium Certified at the 1.5m and 2.5m lengths, ensuring they meet the standards set by HDMI.
-Our extended length HDMI products are also specially designed to meet or exceed the HDMI premium certification standards.
+Our extended length HDMI products are also specially designed to meet or exceed the HDMI certification standards.
 Austere 8K HDMI cables were carefully designed by our product development team to meet the specifications for the new certification.
-We are currently in the process of having our 8K cables certified.
+We are in the final stages of having our 8K cables fully certified.